 CRYPTOCURRENCY 102 – MY PICKS FOR 2018

-(this is the January 2018 update to the Crypto 101 page below which was originally written in May 2017.
-All the recommendations rapidly did amazingly well, and this is my second crack at predicting he future.
+This is my January 2018 update to the Crypto 101 post I wrote in May 2017.
+Those recommendations did amazingly well, and this is my second crack at predicting he future.
 The original post is down below.

 Way back in the depths of history eight months ago when I did my Cryptocurrency 101 post it was a very different crypto scene.